What is a URL?

 Optionally, after the domain, a URL can also specify:

 Importance of a URL design

 URLs can only be sent over the Internet using the ASCII character-set.
 Because URLs often contain non-ASCII characters, the URL must be converted into a valid ASCII format.
 URL encoding replaces unsafe ASCII characters with a "%" followed by two hexadecimal digits.
 URLs cannot contain spaces.

 When designing URLs, there are different theories about how to make the syntax most usable for readers and archivists.
 For example, in the URL's path, dates, authors, and topics can be included in a section referred to as the "slug."
 Consider, for example, the URL for this definition:

-Look past the protocol (identified as HTTPS) and the permalink (searchNetworking.com) and we see the path includes the path (definition) and the title of the definition (URL).
+Look past the protocol (identified as HTTPS) and the permalink (www.techtarget.com) and we see the file path includes two paths (searchnetworking and definition) and the title of the definition (URL).

 Additionally, some URL designers choose to put the date of the post, typically, as (YYYY/MM/DD).

 Using the URL https://whatis.techtarget.com/search/query?q=URL as an example, components of a URL can include: